milos-aleksic/Docs/docs/DownloadPro/layout_setup.md

 # Layout setup

-To add **DownloadPro** element for some type layout you should switch to the appropriate template layout.
-To do this you should click on the "gear tab" and choose appropriate application group (e.g. Blog, Static Pages), then choose desirable template layout, ooppsite type name.
+In order to add **DownloadPro** element for some type layout, you should switch to the appropriate template layout.
+Use the following steps:
+- click on the "gear tab";
+- choose an appropriate application group (e.g. Blog, Static Pages);
+- choose desirable template layout, opposite type name.

 Use *drag and drop* to place **DownloadPro** element in desirable position
 ![Drag element to position](/images/drag_to_position.png)